One of the keys when looking at golf driver distance is looking at golf swing speed.

 Swing Speed Tools: Quick Picks

-The below swing speed distance chart shows the different speeds golfers of different abilities generally achieve and can give a general outline of swing speed vs distance.
+The below golf swing speed chart shows the different speeds golfers of different abilities generally achieve and can give a general outline of club head speed vs distance.

 The pro golfer swing speed on the PGA Tour is vastly faster than for an average golfer, hence their greater distance.
 As you can see from the above, an average golfer will have a swing speed around 25% lower than a pro golfer swing speed and around 40% lower than a long drive golfer.